- January 28, 2020

 Those in and outside academia write academic papers.
-Choice of a good topic is usually the first step before conducting research or even writing the proposal.
+Choice of a good topic is usually the first step before conducting research or even writing a proposal.
 This task is usually tricky for newbies in the research world and can sometimes be difficult for experts.
 This post gives different methods you can explore in choosing your research paper topic.

-For a student, it is imperative you define your research area based on your interest, abilities and also based on your supervisor’s area of research.
+For a student, it is imperative you define your research area based on your interest, and abilities and also based on your supervisor’s area of research.
 This is very important for your supervisor to be able to supervise your work effectively and efficiently.

 Even for independent researchers, defining the research area is primary.
-Research area can be based on interest, abilities, funding availability, among others.
+Research areas can be based on interest, abilities, and funding availability, among others.
 Research can be broad, but it should not be too narrow.
 Various research ideas and questions that you will come up with should be within that research area.

-Recommended: COMPLETE GUIDE TO ACADEMIC WRITING in 2020
+Recommended: HOW TO PARAPHRASE IN ACADEMIC WRITING

 After defining the research area you are interested in working on, one strategy to get your topic is brainstorming for ideas.
-Questions are usually beneficial in evoking research topic.
+Questions are usually beneficial in evoking a research topic.

 What are the questions that need answers in this area?